LinkedInAttic/sepia/README.md

 Multiple calls to `sepia#filter` may be made.
 All matching filters are applied in the order they are specified.

+## VCR Cassettes

+A series of downstream requests can be isolated, and their fixtures stored in a separate directory, using sepia.fixtureDir().
+However, this requires that the grouping happens in the same process as the one running sepia.
+Imagine, however, running a test against a server in a completely different process.

+To help manage the sepia instance in a separate process, sepia itself starts up an embedded HTTP server in the process where it replaces the HTTP request functions.
+The test process can then communicate with this HTTP server and set options, namely the directory into which fixtures will go.
+This can be used to emulate "cassette"-like functionality:

+    // suppose the process that is running sepia is bound to port 8080
+    // in the test process
+    request.post({
+      url: 'localhost:58080/testOptions', // sepia's embedded server
+      json: {
+        testName: 'test1'
+      }
+    }, function(err, res, body) {
+      // now, all requests made by localhost:8080 will have their fixtures
+      // isolated into a directory name 'test1' request.get({
+        url: 'localhost:8080/makeDownstreamRequests'
+      });
+    });

+Note that the functionality of setting the test options will be available in a sepia client library in the future.

+Currently, the port of the embedded server is hard-coded to be `58080`, but this will be configurable in the future.
+Furthermore, only the "test name" can be set, but more options may become available.

 ## Limitations

 ### Repeated Identical HTTP Requests